 Please remember though, this doesn’t mean that these cities have no crime.
 Just that statistically they are considered safer than others.

-What is the Safest City in Mexico?
+What are the Safest Cities in Mexico?

 One of the top cities in Mexico is Merida in Yucatan state.
 It is one of the safest cities in Mexico and also one of the safest cities in the world.
 It’s also a very popular tourist destination because of its rich history and beautiful resorts on the Caribbean Sea.